Our Dream for ACP in Fort Worth, Texas

-Our Dream: Provide All Texans with Advance Care Planning (ACP) & ability to retrieve those decisions by clinicians; our beta site will start in the Summer of 2021 in Ft.
-Worth & grow statewide.
+Our Dream: Provide All Texans with Advance Care Planning (ACP) & ability to retrieve those decisions by clinicians; our beta site started in the Summer of 2021 in Ft.
+Worth & will grow statewide.

 Our Challenge: To revolutionize the process of ACP in Fort Worth, Texas by creating a registry of all Texan’s ACP documents & make those medical wishes available so any physician with a web browser can know & honor those healthcare decisions.
 Few Fort Worthians have ACP documents; studies show our minority communities have even less.
 The elderly, terminally ill & underserved populations are struggling the most with Covid.
 Ours is a unique effort to reach the terminally ill, the frail & our minority community by embedding into physician’s offices & other trusted partners.